muleax/slope/README.md

 ### Collision detection
 CD works with convex shapes.
 Concave geometries should be modeled via convex composition.

-Broadphase is currently done by sweep and prune algorithm.
+Broadphase is currently done using the sweep and prune algorithm.

 Narrowphase is broken into two stages: finding an axis of minimal penetration and contact manifold generation.
 The Gilbert-Johnson-Keerthi algorithm (along with the Expanding Polytope algorithm) is used to find the axis for complex convexes.